-Quarterback Danny Wuerffel was selected with third pick of the fourth round (99th overall) by the New Orleans Saints in the 1997 NFL Draft.
-He bounced around the league to the Green Bay Packers, Chicago Bears, Houston Texans, and Washington Redskins.
+Wuerffel was selected with third pick of the fourth round (99th overall) by the New Orleans Saints in the 1997 NFL Draft.
+He bounced around the league to the Green Bay Packers, Chicago Bears, Houston Texans and Washington Redskins.

 In the 2000 offseason, Wuerffel played with the Rhein Fire of NFL Europe and led the team the World Bowl victory.